MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-aug-2024.md

 - **Windows Kernel Vulnerable Driver Blocklist file (DriverSiPolicy.p7b)**.
 This update adds to the list of drivers that are at risk for Bring Your Own Vulnerable Driver (BYOVD) attacks.

 - **NetJoinLegacyAccountReuse**.
 This update removes this registry key.
-For more information refer to [KB 5020276 Netjoin: Domain join hardening changes](https://support.microsoft.com/topic/kb5020276-netjoin-domain-join-hardening-changes-2b65a0f3-1f4c-42ef-ac0f-1caaf421baf8).
+For more information, see [KB 5020276 Net join: Domain join hardening changes](https://support.microsoft.com/topic/kb5020276-netjoin-domain-join-hardening-changes-2b65a0f3-1f4c-42ef-ac0f-1caaf421baf8).

 - **BitLocker (known issue)**.
 A [BitLocker recovery screen](/windows/security/operating-system-security/data-protection/bitlocker/recovery-overview) shows when you start up your device.
 This occurs after you install the July 9, 2024, update.
 This issue is more likely to occur if [device encryption](https://support.microsoft.com/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838) is on.
 Go to **Settings > Privacy & Security > Device encryption**.
 To unlock your drive, Windows might ask you to enter the recovery key from your Microsoft account.

 - **Lock screen**.
 This update addresses CVE-2024-38143.
-Because of this, the **Use my windows user account** check box is not available on the lock screen to connect to Wi-Fi.
+As a result, the **Use my windows user account** check box isn't available on the lock screen to connect to Wi-Fi.

 - **Secure Boot Advanced Targeting (SBAT) and Linux Extensible Firmware Interface (EFI)**.
-This update applies SBAT to systems that run Windows.
-This stops vulnerable Linux EFI (Shim bootloaders) from running.
-This SBAT update will not apply to systems that dual-boot Windows and Linux.
-After the SBAT update is applied, older Linux ISO images might not boot.
+This update applies SBAT to systems that run Windows and stops vulnerable Linux EFI (shim bootloaders) from running.
+This update doesn't apply to systems that dual-boot Windows and Linux.
+After the update is applied, older Linux ISO images might not boot.
 If this occurs, work with your Linux vendor to get an updated ISO image.

 - **Domain Name System (DNS)**.
 This update hardens DNS server security to address CVE-2024-37968.
-If the configurations of your domains are not up to date, you might get the SERVFAIL error or time out.
+If the configurations of your domains aren't up to date, you might get the SERVFAIL error or a time out.

 For more information about security vulnerabilities, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/) and the [August 2024 Security Updates](https://msrc.microsoft.com/update-guide/releaseNote/2024-Aug).